 If you don't have your customer's birthday information, you'll need to collect it.
 You can easily do that through on-site elements such as Pop-ups or Web Layers.
 Add a date of birth checkbox in subscribing forms or in any other form where you might want to collect this information.
 Remember to include checkboxes for data processing consent!

-When creating a Pop-up or Weblayer, in the Design section, select Elements, then the relevant Container, and choose Birthday Select.
+When creating a Pop-up or Web-Layer in the Content section, click "Add Element" and select "Birthday"

 The added element can be freely placed and adapted to the entire creation, and when a user fills out that form and confirms subscription (Double Opt-in), their profile will be created (if new) or updated (if existing) with their birthday info.